canada-ca/design-system/style-guide/index.md

       <li>promotional features on a topic page or home page (Government of Canada activities and initiatives)</li>
     </ul>
     <p>Don't place meaningful text, such as campaign or program titles, in decorative images.</p>
-    <p>Get details about the templates above in the <cite><a href="https://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/communications/cia-sca-eng.asp">Canada.ca Content and Information Architecture Specification</a></cite>.</p>
+    <p>Get details about the templates above in the <a href="https://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/communications/cia-sca-eng.asp">Canada.ca Content and Information Architecture Specification</a>.</p>
     <h5>Example of a decorative image</h5>
     <p><img alt="Decorative image in context to create visual interest" class="img-responsive" src="/style-guide/images/shopping-cart-02.png"></p>
     <h5>Don’t describe decorative images</h5>